Frederick Nanka-Bruce: Political career

 Nanka-Bruce built up a private medical practice in Accra, and was a government adviser on public health.
 In 1918 he founded The Gold Coast Independent newspaper.
 He was elected to the Legislative Council representing the Accra Ratepayers' Association in 1931, serving until 1935 and again from 1946 to 1950.
 In 1950, the Ratepayers' Association became part of the National Democratic Party, with Nanka-Bruce serving as the party's chairman.
 He was awarded the O.B.E. in 1935.
-In 1933 he was a co-founder and the first President of the Gold Coast Medical Practitioners Union, and in 1951 a co-founder and first President of the Ghana branch of the British Medical Association; after Nanka-Bruce's death the two organisations would merge to form the Ghana Medical Association.
+In 1933 he was a co-founder and the first president of the Gold Coast Medical Practitioners Union, and in 1951 a co-founder and first president of the Ghana branch of the British Medical Association; after Nanka-Bruce's death the two organisations would merge to form the Ghana Medical Association.
 From 1952 to 1953, he served as chairman of the Board of Governors of the Accra Academy.

 His sister Florence, and after her early death another sister Emma, married Thomas Hutton-Mills, Sr. He died 13 July 1953.
-His descendants still live in Accra and include the Ghanaian disc jockey William Nanka-Bruce.
+His descendants still live in Accra and include the Ghanaian disc jockey William Nanka-Bruce and CEO of Ga Mantse Foundation NeeLante Bruce.